executablebooks/MyST-Parser/docs/syntax/roles-and-directives.md

 # Roles and Directives

-Roles and directives provide a way to extend the syntax of MyST, by interpreting a chuck of text as a specific type of markup, according to its name.
+Roles and directives provide a way to extend the syntax of MyST in an unbound manner, by interpreting a chuck of text as a specific type of markup, according to its name.

-Any [docutils role](https://docutils.sourceforge.io/docs/ref/rst/roles.html), [docutils directive](https://docutils.sourceforge.io/docs/ref/rst/directives.html), [sphinx role](https://www.sphinx-doc.org/en/master/usage/restructuredtext/roles.html), or [sphinx directive](https://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html) can be used in MyST.
+Mostly all [docutils roles](https://docutils.sourceforge.io/docs/ref/rst/roles.html), [docutils directives](https://docutils.sourceforge.io/docs/ref/rst/directives.html), [sphinx roles](https://www.sphinx-doc.org/en/master/usage/restructuredtext/roles.html), or [sphinx directives](https://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html) can be used in MyST.

 ## Syntax